 Personally, I was completely and utterly ignorant and terrified.
 I didn’t know anything!
 I was oblivious.
 I was an ostrich burying my head in the sand until I was about 35 weeks and then I realised I needed to actually do stuff, and then the panic set in.
 Call it what you want, but it did not feel like ‘nesting’ to me, it felt more like stress, hard work and if I think back now, I realise that’s probably when my struggle with anxiety started.

 What I don’t talk about often is that I am actually a step-mom too.
-My step-daughter is 14 now.
+My step-daughter is a teenager now.
 In the early days of our relationship, my future-husband would often say to me, “You don’t know, you’re not a parent.”
 To which I would respond angrily and defensively, “Just because I’m not a mom, doesn’t mean I don’t know!
 I do know!”

 With the greatest respect for your role in my child’s life, you really don’t know what it’s like for us.
 Until you’ve been through it and come out the other side of whatever parenting moment you’re experiencing, you don’t know what the hell you’re actually doing.
 None of us does, and we’re the ones actually doing it!

 Hindsight Is A Wonderful Thing

-With that in mind, the following points are my advice to new mums who are sick of hearing all the advice from everyone in the world who’s ever been a mother (yes, I get the irony):
+It got me thinking though, if I were to write down my honest advice, to be available for anyone dead scrolling in the middle of the night panicked but exhausted, what would my advice be.
+So here it is, my advice to new mums who are sick of hearing all the advice from everyone in the world who’s ever been a mother (yes, I get the irony):

 Just Hear Them Out